metricswave/backend/content/collections/documentation/react.md

 short_content: 'React is a free, open-source JavaScript library utilized for crafting user interfaces based on components.'
 parent: 515e68b9-1b87-4a82-80d6-f614c1a536f3
 updated_by: 1
-updated_at: 1687516938
+updated_at: 1687524024
 ---
 **[React](https://react.dev/) is a free, open-source JavaScript library utilized for crafting user interfaces based on components.**

-Integrating MetricsWave with react it's usualy a single line of code.
+Integrating MetricsWave with react it's usually a single line of code.

 ## How to measure your traffic